 Today’s Milestones

-Text and images for 8 MySpirits persistent content articles (moon phases + numerology) completed.
-WordPress posting is being handled by the Chacha team.
+Text and images for 8 MySpirits persistent content articles (moon phases + numerology) are complete.
+Chacha team is handling WP posting.

-Magic Setup functionality is fully restored, operating stably with 3-stage fallback (Grok → Retry → Gemini).
+Magic Setup functionality is fully restored and operating stably with a 3-stage fallback (Grok -> Retry -> Gemini).

-Environment for migrating article generation tasks to AG is complete, establishing a daily automatic generation system for Chinese zodiac and sage articles.
+The environment for migrating article generation tasks to AG is complete, establishing a daily automated generation system for Chinese Zodiac + Sage.

 Next Milestones